Great news for Mono Lake’s tributary streams!

 The Agreement deferred the scheduled State Water Board hearing on DWP’s water licenses from 2014 to 2020, to allow the Grant Outlet to be constructed and SEFs to be implemented without getting caught up in new legal proceedings.
 But, for the reasons above, the Grant Outlet has not been constructed and SEFs have not been implemented.

 In addition to delaying the license process overall, DWP also began to insist that the Agreement promised no changes to its water exports from the Mono Basin, regardless of a hearing on the matter.
 Since no such thing was written into the Agreement, DWP is essentially attempting to rewrite a signed document to suit itself.

 Mono Lake Committee stands firm

-Based on our long history with DWP, the Mono Lake Committee has not been surprised by DWP’s tactics to delay the implementation of the Stream Restoration Agreement.
-We have deployed technical experts to keep the process moving, stayed in close contact with the State Water Board, and continued to remind DWP of its commitments.
+Based on our long history with DWP, the Mono Lake Committee was not surprised by DWP’s tactics to delay the implementation of the Stream Restoration Agreement.
+We deployed technical experts to keep the process moving, stayed in close contact with the State Water Board, and continued to remind DWP of its commitments.

 In 2019 we got the Agreement SEFs implemented on Lee Vining, Parker, and Walker creeks and made sure that the Mono Lake monitoring program was returned to scientists with limnological expertise instead of DWP’s in-house staff.

-The State Water Board has grown increasingly impatient with DWP’s foot-dragging and in 2020 itself replaced DWP as the lead agency working on the long-delayed environmental report.
-With the report out from under DWP’s control we are hopeful that it will finally get done.
+The State Water Board has grew increasingly impatient with DWP’s foot-dragging and in 2020 itself replaced DWP as the lead agency working on the long-delayed environmental report.

 As always, especially in the face of DWP’s years-long delays, the Mono Lake Committee is committed to the best possible future for Mono Lake and its streams, and we will make sure that the streams receive the restoration they still need.